def-mycroft/consult-clouds/docs/00projectanchor-consult-clouds-bdf74c3e.md

 ***

-#todo add newdoc cli func
+#todo building out a better way of accessing promptlib
+#todo is there a cli way to have convo? that might be main thing
-#todo update to different default model
+#todo update to different default model, config default
 #todo want global prevention that helps avoid wasting api credits

-#todo not really how I had wanted to structure this but whatever
-#todo implement building docs and implement functionality to build the toc
+# archive

-# 🧠 Anchor: implement context lib – glib-manner 53a53225 (3/5)
+# 🧠 Anchor: implement context lib – glib-manner 53a53225 (5/5)
+**excellent. maybe try to dev this less now and get something else done**

 2025-06-17 14:48:52 -0600
 glib-manner 53a53225